Dannyj1/HadesIIRandomizer/README.md

 The mod comes with a `config.lua` file that allows you to change certain settings.
 The following settings are available:
 - `Enabled`: Set to `true` to enable the mod, set to `false` to disable the mod.
 Default: `true`.
 - `RandomizeEnemies`: Randomizes the enemies as described above.
 Default: `true`.
-- `RandomizeBoons`: Randomizes the boons as described above.
+- `RandomizeBoonOfferings`: Randomizes the boon offerings as described above.
 Default: `true`.
 - `RandomizeElementalTraits`: Randomizes the elemental traits as described above.
 Default: `true`.
 - `ScaleStats`: Scales enemy and miniboss stats in the earlier areas, so you do not have to spent ages on a single enemy.
 Default: `true`.